madeofpendletonwool/PinePods/completed_todos.md

 - [] OIDC Setup on start
 - [] Better errors if needed vars are missing
 - [] Redis/Valkey Authentication
+- [] Move Episode Addition process to the background when adding a podcast
+- [] Fully dynamic Playlist implementation

 0.7.9